telerik/maui-docs/controls/datagrid/columns/skiasharp-cell-renderer.md

 ## Example

-Check below an example on how to add a BulletGraph control as a content of the DataGrid TextColumn.
+Check below an example on how to add a `BulletGraph` control as the content of a DataGrid `TextColumn`.

 **1.** Add a sample DataGrid definition which presents information about `Club` objects.
-The corresponding for the `Revenue` property TextColumn uses a custom `CellRenderer` which renders a SkiaSharp bullet graph.
+The `TextColumn` corresponding to the `Revenue` property uses a custom `CellRenderer` which renders a SkiaSharp bullet graph.

 <snippet id='datagrid-columns-skiacellrenderer' />

-**2.** Add the custom CellRenderer to the page's resources:
+**2.** Add the custom `CellRenderer` to the page's resources:

 <snippet id='datagrid-columns-skiacellrenderer-resource' />